 The northern coast of Peru – Chiclayo, Trujillo and the stretch of coast in-between – is an area that is very rich in culture, from ancient mud brick pyramids, the golden splendour of the Royal Tombs of Sipán to the massive archaeological site of Chan Chán.

-Gocta Waterfall: It seems amazing that this waterfall was barely known outside the immediate area until the turn of the 21st century as it is surrounded by cloudforest.
-It is reached on foot or horseback, traveling through forest till you emerge at the base and the sight of the 770m high waterfall.
+Gocta Waterfall: It seems amazing that this waterfall was barely known outside the immediate area until the turn of the 21st century as it is surrounded by cloud forest.
+It is reached on foot or horseback, travelling through forest till you emerge at the base and the sight of the 770m high waterfall.
 The falls can be admired from a distance, too, plunging down the sheer rockface.